Hilton Worldwide: Head offices

+Loyalty program

 Hilton Honors (formerly Hilton HHonors) is Hilton's guest loyalty program, through which frequent guests can accumulate points and airline miles by staying within the Hilton portfolio.
-The program is one of the largest of its type, with approximately 195 million members.
+The program has approximately 195 million members.
 There are four levels of elite status within the Hilton Honors program including Member, Silver, Gold, and Diamond.
 Hilton points average a value of 0.58¢ each.
 Hilton renamed the Hilton HHonors program to Hilton Honors in February 2017.

 Recent changes announced in September 2025 include significantly increased redemption point costs at luxury and peak-rate Hilton properties (for example, Waldorf Astoria Maldives rising from 190,000 to 250,000 points per night), limited promotional bonuses for elite statuses, and broader concerns among members that benefits are becoming harder to access without high rates of spending.

-Company culture

-According to Careerbliss.com, Hilton ranked first in the list of "2012 Happiest Companies in America", with a score of 4.36 out of 5.
-The survey looked at job reviews from more than 100,000 employees, with such characteristics life as work-life balance, company culture and reputation, and the relationships employees have with their bosses.
-Hilton has scored 100% on the Corporate Equality Index each year from 2014 to 2017.

-In 2016, Hilton was named one of the "World's 25 Best Multinational Workplaces" by Fortune and Great Place to Work.
-In 2017, Fortune ranked Hilton number 26 in their list of "The 100 Best Companies to Work For".
-In 2019, Fortune ranked Hilton number 1 in their list of "The 100 Best Companies to Work For".

 Sustainability

 Animal welfare

 In 2015, Hilton committed to sourcing 100% cage-free eggs by December 31, 2017, and sourcing pork products without gestation crates by December 31, 2018.